-Dr. James Fackler is an associate professor of anesthesiology and critical care medicine at the Johns Hopkins University School of Medicine.
+Dr. James Fackler is a professor of anesthesiology and critical care medicine at the Johns Hopkins University School of Medicine.
 His areas of clinical expertise include acute respiratory distress syndrome, novel respiratory therapies, and critical care informatics.

 Dr. Fackler received his undergraduate degree in biology from the University of Illinois and earned his M.D. from Rush Medical College in Chicago.
 He completed his residencies in pediatrics and anesthesiology and then fellowships in pediatric intensive care and pediatric anesthesia at the Johns Hopkins University School of Medicine.
 His first faculty position was at the Children's Hospital in Boston where he was an early leader in use of the internet for health data exchange and critical care monitoring.